Housing prices - Overview

-The House Price Index (HPI) measures the changes in the transaction prices of residential properties, both newly built and existing, purchased by households.
-Methodological background information is given in the Handbook on Residential Property Prices Indices and in the Technical Manual on Owner-Occupied Housing (OOH) and House Price Indices (HPI).
+- House Price Index (HPI): This measures the changes in the transaction prices of residential properties, both newly built and existing, purchased by households;

-The Owner-Occupied Housing Price Index (OOHPI) measures the changes in the transaction prices of dwellings purchased for own-use and the cost of all goods and services that households purchase in their role as owners-occupiers of dwellings.
-As the index is based on the net acquisitions approach, only purchased dwellings that are new to the household sector are covered, while transactions between households are excluded.
+- Owner-Occupied Housing Price Index (OOHPI): This measures the changes in the transaction prices of dwellings purchased for own-use and the cost of all goods and services that households purchase in their role as owners-occupiers of dwellings.

 For more information, please see 'Information on data' in this section.

 What is this data used for and why is it important?